 Like many other things, health levels and statistics are not uniform across all 50 states.
-This is evident is obesity rates across the country.
+This is evident in the obesity rates growing across the country.
 Obesity is a major health problem in the United States.
-It can lead to other serious health problems such as certain types of cancer, type 2 diabetes, heart disease, and stroke.
+It can lead to other serious health problems, such as certain types of cancer, type 2 diabetes, heart disease, and stroke.
 The Centers for Disease Control and Prevention (CDC) reported that the adult obesity rate in the U.S. was 42.4% in 2017-2018.
 This is a significant increase from 30.5% in 1999-2000.
-The states with the highest obesity rates are West Virginia, Mississippi, Alabama, and Louisiana.

-The prevalence of diabetes in the U.S. has increased from 9.5% to 10.9% from 2012 to 2018.
-While healthy behaviors and active lifestyles are the largest contributors to good health, health can be affected by several factors, including housing, financial safety (especially household income), lifestyle/culture, employment, community safety, education, and environment.
-Because these factors can vary greatly between states, each state has a different overall level of health and well-being.
+Additionally, the prevalence of diabetes in the U.S. has increased from 9.5% to 10.9% from 2012 to 2018.
+While healthy behaviors and active lifestyles are the largest contributors to good health, health can be affected by several factors, including housing, financial safety (especially household income](/state-rankings/per-capita-income-by-state)), lifestyle/culture, employment, community safety, education, and environment.
+Because these factors can vary greatly between states, each state has a different overall level of health and well-being](/state-rankings/healthiest-states).

-Mississippi’s other neighbor, Alabama, is the fourth unhealthiest state in the United States.
-While the state has a high percentage of high school graduation and a low prevalence of excessive drinking, it has a high prevalence of diabetes and high cardiovascular death rates.
-Alabama’s diabetes rate is 14.5%, which is the second-highest rate in the country.
-The state’s cardiovascular death rate is 347.0 per 100,000, the third-highest in the country.
+Alabama is the second most unhealthy state in the United States.
+Over 15% of the population experiences frequent mental distress, 14.3% experience multiple chronic conditions, and the fourth lowest life expectancy of 73.2 years.
+Even though the state has a high percentage of high school graduation and a low prevalence of excessive drinking, it has the third highest rate of obesity at 39%.
 Alabama also has the second-highest infant mortality rate at 8.2 deaths per 100,000 people.